Hellish Traffic and Heavenly Food

 After few hours of walking around Kathmandu the dust from under the wheels became so unbearable that I seriously considered buying a mask from one of street sellers.
 Instead I decided to pick a place for a late lunch and enjoy Nepalese staple food – dhal bhat.
 It consists of steamed rice, a lentil soup and curried vegetables.
 Occasionally it can be served with a fiery pickle and a portion of a soothing curd.
 The extra helpings go almost without asking and it is delicious.
 Definitely on a list of my food heavens!

-By the time I finished my meal and picked up some snacks for my trek (mainly granola bars as they are trekkers’ fuel!) the streets were getting dark.
-It maybe took couple of minutes for the sun to set completely down leaving me with just a bit of lighting from the shops.
-Nepal has problems with electricity and even operates a policy of scheduled power cuts so ending up in the street that was pitch-black should not really come as such a surprise to me.
-I completely lost my sense of direction but luckily I carried a small map with me.
-After asking three different shopkeepers for directions along the way I made it to my hotel without stepping on any street dog or tripping over.
+By the time I finished my meal and picked up some snacks for my trek the streets were getting dark.
+It maybe took couple of minutes for the sun to set completely down, basically leaving me with just a bit of lighting from the shops.
+Nepal has problems with electricity.
+It even operates a policy of scheduled power cuts.
+Ending up in the street that was pitch-black should not really come as such a surprise to me.
+I completely lost my sense of direction.
+Luckily I carried a small map with me.
+After asking three different shopkeepers for directions along the way I made it to my hotel.
+I managed even doing it without stepping on any street dog or tripping over.
 That way I would surely be covered in all that dust!